Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: The complex index of an approximately complex operator

 \section{The complex index of an approximately complex operator}

 The definition \ref{eq:GEquivIndex} gives the real $G$-equivariant index of a $G$-equivariant Fredholm operator.
 We will now define a \emph{complex} $G$-equivariant index for an operator $\sT$ of the type discussed in Corollary \ref{maincor:Donaldson_1996jdg_3_Hilbert_space_non-self-adjoint} and show that this index equals the complex $G$-equivariant index of $\sT'$, the complex linear component of $\sT$.
-For the remainder of this discussion, we will adapt the notation of Theorem \ref{mainthm:Donaldson_1996jdg_3_Hilbert_space} and Corollary \ref{maincor:Donaldson_1996jdg_3_Hilbert_space_non-self-adjoint} which we now review.
+We recall the definitions of almost complex structures from Theorem \ref{mainthm:Donaldson_1996jdg_3_Hilbert_space} and Corollary \ref{maincor:Donaldson_1996jdg_3_Hilbert_space_non-self-adjoint}: